Gagik Badalyan: Biography

 Gagik Badalyan was born in Armenia in 1980.
-He studied music and graduate from the prestigious Komitas Conservatory of Yerevan.
+He studied music and graduated from the prestigious Komitas Conservatory of Yerevan.
 Gagik is well versed in classical, pop and Armenian traditional songs.
 He is an artist, musician, singer and vocal coach.

 At an early age, Gagik Badalyan performed concerts in Europe, Russia, Lebanon, Syria, Egypt, Australia and United States.
 His work and genre register as a smooth revival of the Estradayin idiom.
 Before moving to the US, he earned several awards and toured as a soloist with various national ensembles and singers and performed next to great legends such as Hovhannes Badalyan and Ruben Matevosyan.

 In 1999, Gagik performed at the Hollywood Bowl International Festival representing Armenia as a male vocalist.
 Since settling in Los Angeles, Badalyan has been occupied with concertizing and recording.
 His solo and group performances include an appearance at 2001's groundbreaking annual Nor Yerk event.
 The young artist also guest-sang on duduk master Yeghishe Manukyan's 2001 collaborative album, "Echo of the Mountain".
 In addition to numerous guest performances he has performed three solo concerts.
 In 1999 Badalyan records the "Love Songs" album and in 2002 he releases the "Fantastic Dreams" album.